openedx/edx-documentation/en_us/enterprise_api/source/api_reference/reference.rst

      - boolean
      - Whether the learner has consented to share their course data with the enterprise.
+   * - ``coupon_code``
+     - string
+     - The enrollment code string used by the learner to enroll in their course.
+(Not applicable for Subscriptions, Offers, etc.)
+   * - ``coupon_name``
+     - string
+     - The name of the enrollment code batch used by the learner to enroll in their course.
+(Not applicable for Subscriptions, Offers, etc.)
+   * - ``course_api_url``
+     - string
+     - The complete url for the course when using the edX API Retrieve Course Metadata endpoint.
    * - ``course_duration_weeks``
      - integer
      - The course duration in weeks.